 - Using better tools such as Nimbus Platform™, to become more productive

 - Doing fewer things, but doing them better

 - Focusing only on things that are priorities

 How Nimbus Platform™ Can Help You Be More Productive and Work Fewer Hours

 Nimbus Platform™ started as a note-taking app, similar to Evernote and Notion, but has now evolved into a collaboration hub.
 This includes internal collaboration with your team or external collaboration with clients.

 Features Nimbus Platform™ offers include:

-- Visual communication with Nimbus Clarity.
+- Visual communication with Nimbus Capture.
 This allows you to create screen recordings using your webcam and microphone, and create annotated screenshots

 - Super documents where you can gather multi-format information on one page, which means you do not have to search your inbox or cloud storage for your documents.
 You can add text, audio and video files, PDF files and images